 All money raised by our riders in the MS Brissie to the Bay bike ride goes directly towards changing the lives of people living with MS.

-Our goal to raise $1.5 million this year to continue to support the growing number of people in Queensland living with MS and we cannot do it without this event and the public’s support.
+Our goal is to raise $1.1 million this year to continue to support the growing number of people in Queensland living with MS and we cannot do it without this event and the public’s support.

 We find email works best!
-Just one email (we can even provide you with a template if you require it), to all your friends, family, colleagues and other networks can raise hundreds of dollars very quickly.
+An email (we have templates already written) to all your friends, family, colleagues and other networks can raise hundreds of dollars very quickly.
 Also asking for sponsorship on Facebook, and asking people face-to-face are very effective ways to make a difference.
 We are here to help coach you through any fundraising methods.
+Most of the people you ask will need a reminder – don’t be afraid to ask a second time.
+People genuinely do want to support you, and simply may have forgotten.

-We also have loads of resources and downloads to help you reach your fundraising goals.
+We also have some resources and downloads to help you reach your fundraising goals.
 If you require any further assistance, please contact us on 07 3840 0828 or email firstname.lastname@example.org and we will be more than happy to help.

 There are a number of ways you can bank any donations you receive via cash and cheque/money order.
 Click here for more information.

-All money raised by our riders in the MS Brissie to the Bay bike ride goes towards providing support and care to the thousands of Australians living with MS.
+All money raised by our riders in the MS Brissie to the Bay bike ride goes towards providing programs and support to the thousands of Queenslanders living with MS.

-It is recommended that you arrive at the start site at least 30 minutes prior to the ride start time of the course you are entered in.
+It is recommended you arrive at the start site at least 20 minutes prior to the ride start time of the course you are entered in.

 In the interest of providing a safe and enjoyable event experience for all participants, cyclists should be mindful of ride etiquette: